Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 • Acquire deep knowledge and understanding of the physiology of epithelial body systems in normal and dysfunctional situations

-• Develop skills in a variety of physiological techniques
+• Develop skills in physiological techniques

 • Develop oral and written scientific communication skills